fenoloftaleina/dg-expo-container/readme.md

 ## Where?

-It is published to: https://exp.host/@fenoloftaleina/dg-native-container.
+It is published to: https://exp.host/@fenoloftaleina/dg-native-container (if you're on iOS, my password is "seriouslyapple?" - https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a).